redzwantaufek/redzwantaufek/README.md

 - Hi, I’m Redzwan
-- I’m interested in Internet of Things
+- I’m interested in coding
 - I’m currently learning Diploma in Computer Science
 - I’m looking to collaborate on my assignment
 - How to reach me: redzwantaufek2@gmail.com